deepkh/running_a_container_via_systemd-nspawn/README.md

 After the fetching and depacking processes are done, the *debootstrap* will provide a minimally bootable file system.

-## Change the root password and add a default user before logging into the file system of *Ubuntu-23.10-mantic-amd64*
+## Setup the root password and add a default user before logging into the file system of *Ubuntu-23.10-mantic-amd64*
 Because the fresh file system of *Ubuntu-23.10-mantic-amd64* doesn't have a password for root and also does not exist for the default user.
 Thus, we have to setup a password for root and create a default user for the file system of *Ubuntu-23.10-mantic-amd64*.

 ### Use `mount` to mount the file system of *Ubuntu-23.10-mantic-amd64*